Posted on 26 Nov 2014 06:55

 Yellow bean sauce, or sauces based on it, is used in many Chinese dishes.

-There is no universal way, or regulations, governing exactly what ingredients might be used and the flavor depends on the region.
+There is no universal way or set of regulations governing exactly what ingredients might be used and the flavor depends on the region.

 Yellow bean sauce is also sometimes called brown bean sauce, but both are made with the same beans.